Mushroom-Daemon/doks/content/writing/short_swipes/throat_grabbers.md

 * Discover the all-natural remedy for burnout and exhaustion that gives you boundless new energy without nerve-jangling caffeine.

 **How-to Headlines**

+* How to gain instant relief from a leg cramp&mdash;with apple cider vinegar! *(Instant gratification)*
+* How to disinfect an open wound&mdash;with sugar!
 * How to sleep like a baby all night—with the best all-natural alternative to prescription sleeping pills.
 Non-addictive.
 No side effects. *(This one also shows hesitations/stakes)*
-* How to gain instant relief from a leg cramp—with apple cider vinegar!
-* How to end the agony of a toothache—with only two cloves!
-* How to stop an attack of food poisoning—with a piece of bread!
-* How to disinfect an open wound—with sugar!

 **Do THIS for BENEFIT**